-The results demonstrate significant limitations of standard embedding-based pipelines when applied to compact financial datasets.
-While tuned models achieved strong validation performance, all embedding variants performed worse than a trivial majority-class baseline on the test set.
-This consistent degradation from validation to test performance suggests that hyperparameter selection on small validation sets and limited labeled data hinders reliable generalization, regardless of embedding complexity.
+The results indicate substantial limitations of standard embedding pipelines on compact financial datasets.
+While tuned models demonstrated strong validation performance, all variants underperformed the majority-class baseline on the test set.
+This decline in performance suggests that hyperparameter selection based on small validation sets impedes generalization, irrespective of embedding complexity.

-The findings offer empirical evidence that pretrained embeddings demonstrate diminishing returns in low-data regimes.
-The dataset of 349 samples is substantially below the data sufficiency threshold of approximately 1,000 to 2,000 labeled samples, which is typically required for stable sentiment classifier performance.
-Improvements observed during validation do not necessarily translate to robust test performance when using compact datasets.
-By explicitly reporting these negative results, this study highlights the importance of cautious interpretation of validation metrics and baseline comparisons, especially for datasets with fewer than 500 samples, where embedding-based approaches may not surpass simpler heuristics.
+These findings provide empirical evidence that pretrained embeddings offer diminishing returns in low-data regimes.
+The 349-sample dataset falls below the typical threshold for stable sentiment classifiers.
+This threshold generally ranges from 1,000 to 2,000 labeled samples.
+By presenting these negative results, this study highlights the importance of cautious interpretation of validation metrics, especially for datasets with fewer than 500 samples, where embedding approaches may not outperform simple heuristics.

-For financial sentiment analysis with limited labeled data, alternative strategies such as few-shot learning with large language models, data augmentation techniques, or lexicon-enhanced hybrid approaches may achieve better performance than purely embedding-based pipelines.
-Future research will investigate these directions to more effectively address the data sufficiency challenges identified in this study.
+For financial sentiment analysis with limited data, alternative strategies such as few-shot learning, data augmentation, or lexicon-enhanced hybrid approaches may outperform purely embedding-based pipelines.
+Future research will explore these directions to address the data sufficiency challenges identified in this study.